1) Export Controls, why do they apply to me?

 - Exemptions apply to all agencies

-8. What are the practices I should employ to protect the export controlled information?
+8) What practices should I employ to protect the export-controlled information?

 - Laboratory work should be physically shielded from observation by operating in secured laboratory spaces or during secure time blocks with observation by unauthorized persons is preventable.

-- Data, lab notebooks, hard copy reports and research materials are held in locked, fireproof cabinets which are located in rooms with key-controlled access.
+- Data, lab notebooks, hard copy reports and research materials are held in locked, fireproof cabinets located in rooms with key-controlled access.